alonjacovi/alonjacovi.github.io/_pages/about.md

   - /about.html
 ---

+I am a Research Scientist at Google.
 I received my PhD under the supervision Prof. Yoav Goldberg at the Natural Language Processing lab of Bar Ilan University.

 My research interests are in *explainable artificial intelligence/neural network interpretability* and *language model evaluation* in natural language processing.